-During the admission process, the Booking Unit will enter (at least one, and up to five) visitors names chosen by the inmate, into the system for immediate approval to visit.
-Requests for visitor changes will only be made the last day of each month for the next calendar month.
-Visitation Forms will be provided by the Pod Officer the evening of the last day of each month and collected by the Pod Officer after the evening meal.
+During the admission process, the Booking Unit will enter (at least one, and up to five) visitor names chosen by the inmate, into the system for visitation.
+Requests for visitor changes will only be made the last calendar day of the month.
+Visitation Forms will be provided for the Pods the evening of the last day of each month.
 Each Inmate is allowed five (5) Thirty (30) minutes visits not to exceed 2 ½ hours per week.
-Inmates who are being confined in special housing pods are restricted to two (2) visits per day, not to exceed two and one half (2 1/2) hours per week.
+Inmates who are being confined in special housing pods are restricted to two (2) visits per day.
+Inmate visit times will not exceed two and one half (2 1/2) hours per week.

-Individuals who are authorized to conduct an inmate visit are only allowed to visit the designated inmate and will only be allowed to visit one inmate per day.
+Individuals that are authorized visitors are only allowed to visit the designated inmate and will only be allowed to visit one inmate per day.
 Split visits (visits of more than one inmate) shall not be allowed and are grounds to have ALL visitation privileges revoked.
 All visitors must be at least 16 years of age to visit.

-For security reasons inmates admitted to a hospital will not be permitted visitors unless approved by the Sheriff, the Jail Administrator or his/her designee.
+For security reasons inmates admitted to a hospital will not be permitted visitors unless approved by the Sheriff, the Jail Director or his/her designee.

 - There are no split-time visits.

-- You must see the inmate you wish to see during the time you come to visit.
+- You must see the inmate you sign in to see during your visit.

-- You may not return later that day to see different inmates.
+- You may not return later that day to see a different inmate.

 - Profanity will not be tolerated.
 Any violation can result in permanent suspension.

-- No communications with working inmates in and around the facility as you pass by.
+- No communications with working inmates in and around the facility as you pass by the perimeter fence.

 - Children under the age of 16 are not allowed on the premises without someone who is at least 16 years of age with them.

-- You may not leave your children with strangers.
+- You may not leave your children unattended anytime or with other visitors.

 - If you leave your child unattended in a vehicle, your visitation will be suspended.

-- Leave personal items other than car keys, locked inside your car.
+- Leave all personal items other than car keys, locked inside your car.

-- Persons believed under the influence of alcohol or drugs will not be allowed to visit.
+- Persons believed to be under the influence of alcohol or drugs will not be allowed to visit.